Icyconfusion/VeloXY/README.md

 # VeloXY
 A CoreXY 3d printer with a heated chamber and bed.
 It has 300x300x320 print volume and 3 point bed-levelling.
+I made this project to be able to print higher quality materials.
 <img width="735" height="647" alt="image" src="https://github.com/user-attachments/assets/385adadf-e649-4300-a40a-f17bd95f0326" />

 ## **Assembly**